-k6’s load testing SaaS platform (cloud and open source) is used by thousands of developers around the world.
-As their client base continues to grow, so does the amount of tests they need to run—and they need them to run simultaneously and quickly.
+As their client base continues to grow, so does the number of tests they need to run—and they need them to run simultaneously and quickly.
 Just one user’s configuration test could produce gigabytes of data every minute, all of which is time-series data.
 At scale, this number is massive.

-In addition to memory and storage-based improvements, with TimescaleDB, the team can perform correlations, aggregate group-bys on URLs, join time-series with metadata, and use full SQL to work across datasets.
-As a result, k6 gets better query performance, runs more complex queries, and can focus on their goal: helping their customers catch performance issues before they make it into production.
+With Timescale, we can perform correlations, aggregate group-bys on URLs, join time-series with metadata, and use full SQL to work across datasets.
+As a result, we get better query performance, run more complex queries, and can focus on our goal: helping customers catch performance issues before they make it into production.